JOCECODE/Employee-Tracker/README.md

 ## Installation&Usage

-- Must download and install [Node](https://nodejs.org/en/download/)
+Must download and install [Node](https://nodejs.org/en/download/)

-- Must have inquirer
+Must install the following NPM packages:

 - to install [inquirer](https://www.npmjs.com/package/inquirer) run the following code in your terminal:
   `npm i inquirer`
 - to install [console.table](https://www.npmjs.com/package/console.table) run the following code in your terminal:
   `npm i console.table`
 - to install [mysql](https://www.npmjs.com/package/mysql) run the following code in your terminal:
   `npm i mysql`

-- User-Flow
+User-Flow

-  - Using the _server.js_ as a an entry point then running `node server.js` on the terminal will start the application.
-The application starts.
-From there, the user can cycle through a list of commands that can `add delete or view employees and roles` as see pleased.
-Before running the application use the `schema.sql` and `seeds.sql` to create the database and tables needed to hold the information.
+- Using the _server.js_ as a an entry point run `npm start` on the terminal to start the application.
+From there, the user is than shown there last workout and can either continue it or make a new one.

 ## License